LabMobi/LabEncryptedStorage/README.md

 .\gradlew checkCode
 ```

-NOTE: This skips the Android Lint as that takes a long time to run and rarely has something to say.
+NOTE: This skips the Android, which takes a long time to run and rarely has something to say.

 ## Running instrumentation tests